whereswaldon/selenium/README.md

 ## Breaking Changes

-There are a number of upcoming changes that break backward compatibility in an effort to improve and adapt the existing API.
+We explicitly attempt to keep breaking changes to a minimum.
+However, there are a number of upcoming changes that break backward compatibility in an effort to improve and adapt the existing API.
 They are listed here:

+### Future

+The `selenium.WebDriver` interface will be deprecated and, after a time, removed.
+Large interfaces are discouraged in Go.
+[See #72](https://github.com/tebeka/selenium/issues/72).

+### 28 August 2017

+The `.../selenium/log` package was renamed to the (unfortunately more stutter-y) `seleniumlog` package to avoid naming collisions with the common `log` packages.

+See below for a note about this migration.

 ### 22 August 2017